-- Particles are identified by mass and charge: knowing momentum of particle is not enough to find those out, complementary information is needed. - Solution For low-energy particles (E < 1 GeV), TOF counters can provide this complementary data. - (◎ Energy loss rate dE/dx depends on particle mass for energies below ≈ 2 GeV (1/β region of Bethe-Bloch formula)

-The most reliable particle identification device: Cherenkov counters

-- In certain media, energetic charged particles move with velocities higher that the speed of light in these media - Second Secon
+- Output: Particles are identified by mass and charge: knowing momentum of particle is not enough to find those out, complementary information is needed. - Solution For low-energy particles (E < 1 GeV), TOF counters can provide this complementary data. - Since it is a state dE/dx dependence on particle mass for energies below ≈ 2 GeV (1/β2 region of Bethe-Bloch formula) - The most reliable particle identification device: Cherenkov counters - In certain media, energetic charged particles move with velocities higher that the speed of light in these media - Second Secon